henrow5/web-applications/phase-2-sinatra/3_tdd_route/hello_web_project/post_sort_names_route_design_recipe.md

   * any query parameters (passed in the URL)
   * or body parameters (passed in the request body)

-Return string Julia, Mary, Karim
-HTTP Method: GET
+HTTP Method: POST
-Path: /names
+Path: /sort-names
-Query paramenters:
-  names (string)
+body paramenters: string of comma separated names

 ## 2. Design the Response